dssgabriel/sampik/README.md

-# SAMPIK - Simple API for MPI + Kokkos
+# SAMPIK - Simple API for Message Passing Interoperability with Kokkos

 ## About - WIP

-SAMPIK is a work-in-progress API for enabling interoperability between Kokkos and MPI.
-It enables users to transparently communicate Kokkos views using MPI.
+SAMPIK is a work-in-progress API for enabling interoperability between Kokkos and Message Passing (e.g. MPI).
+It enables users to transparently communicate Kokkos views using MPI as a backedn.

 ### Support features